-Panasonic ZS100 versus Sony A99 II
+Panasonic ZS100 vs Sony A99 II

-The Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in January 2016 and September 2016.
+The Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2016.
 The ZS100 is a fixed lens compact, while the A99 II is a DSLR.
 The cameras are based on an one-inch (ZS100) and a full frame (A99 II) sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic has a resolution of 20 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is considerably larger (106 percent) than the Panasonic ZS100.
 It is noteworthy in this context that the A99 II is splash and dust-proof, while the ZS100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the ZS100 has a lens built in, whereas the A99 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the ZS100 gets 300 shots out of its DMW-BLG10 battery, while the A99 II can take 490 images on a single charge of its NP-FM500H power pack.
 The power pack in the ZS100 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.